 2.13 A sequence of orders all within the above limit to cover a larger order or orders is not permitted.

-Authorisations between £15,001 and £25,000 are to be referred to the Headteacher, between £25,001 and £50,000 to the Chair of Finance and Premises Committee, who has full authorisation to approve all such expenditure and over £50,000 to the Chair of Governors who has full authorisation to approve all such expenditure on behalf of the Full Governing Body.
+Authorisations between £15,001 and £25,000 are to be referred to the Headteacher, between £25,001 and £50,000 to the Chair of Resources Committee or the nominated named governor, who have full authorisation to approve all such expenditure, and over £50,000 to the Chair of Governors who has full authorisation to approve all such expenditure on behalf of the Full Governing Body.
 For small emergency repairs, the Site Manager is able to authorise minor building repairs, where they are of an emergency nature, up to a value of £500 on any one repair.

 2.14 Budget holders cannot commit the School to any lease, contract hire, or any other financial commitments where the cost of the contracts/lease lifetime exceeds the authorisation limits on page 4.
-All agreements beyond these authorisation limits should be discussed and approved at the Finance & Premises Committee.
+All agreements beyond these authorisation limits should be discussed and approved at the Resources Committee.

 2.2 Staff Appointments